How do I register for NEBDI?

 What about housing?

 A list of hotels and places to eat in the region are available by clicking here!.
 Everyone has different preferences on this, so you will need to contact one of those sources on your own.
 If you stay in on-campus housing, remember to bring your own towels and bed linens, since these will not be provided in the dorm.
-Download this form or click on the links for information about on campus housing: Link to housing information and form.
+Download this form or click on the links for information about on campus housing: Campus Housing Application

 What should I wear?